hongtaowu67/container_imagine/README.md

 ## TODO
 - [ ] add support on how to install TSDF Fusion and V-HACD
-- [ ] move the TSDF and V-HCAD away from main_imagination
 - [ ] work on code for real robot experiments
 - [ ] add support for simple calibration